drewboardman/user-auth/README.md

 TODO
 ----
-* add http4s and routes
+* add refresh token stuff
-  - login
 * need to add encrypted client identifier and decryption
   - this is used to verify google oauth tokens
+  - i don't think it can be encrypted on the client though
 * sessions
   - use a jwt and just exchange it with every authed request
 * github actions